7 Tips to Help Men Get Clear Skin

-Washing your face in the morning (and at night) does more than wake you up and prepare you for bed.
-A good cleansing routine helps rid your skin of dirt, impurities, oils, and debris that can clog your pores and lead to subsequent breakouts.
-Board-certified dermatologist, and Skincare.com consultant, Dr. Kim Nichols recommends washing your face two times a day with a gentle cleanser.
+A good cleansing routine helps rid your skin of dirt, impurities, oils and debris that can clog your pores and lead to subsequent breakouts.
+Dr. Nichols recommends washing your face two times a day with a gentle cleanser.
 If you need a recommendation, we love the House 99 Purefectly Clean Face Wash for its charcoal-infused gel formula that offers a deep clean and reduces the appearance of clogged pores.

-What is exfoliation?
-Besides being a vital step in every man’s skincare routine, the act of exfoliating removes dead surface cells to keep skin feeling smooth and looking clear.
-It can also help hair follicles in your beard from becoming ingrown, which is always a pain to deal with.
-“Men should exfoliate 2-3 times a week,” Dr. Nichols advises.
+Exfoliating is important because it removes dead surface cells to keep skin feeling smooth and looking clear.
+It can also help keep ingrown hairs at bay.
+“Men should exfoliate two to three times a week,” Dr. Nichols advises.
 “There is such a thing as too much exfoliation, so as a general rule, don’t over exfoliate with harsh scrubs or brushes, or by exfoliating every day.”
 If you exfoliate every day you run the risk of irritating your skin.
 Reach for the Baxter of California Facial Scrub, which promotes smooth, youthful-looking skin thanks to its formula that gently buffs away dead skin cells and other impurities.
 It’s also formulated with honey, chamomile and lavender extracts to brighten, condition and soothe inflammation.

 Your hands come in contact with so many germs and bacteria on a daily basis.
-When you touch your face after touching your keyboard, doorknob, subway pole, etc. you run the risk of transferring that bacteria onto your skin where it can wreak havoc.
-Dr. Nichols suggests you avoid touching your face altogether, and to especially leave pimples alone.
-Picking at your pimples can cause acne scars to form, some of which could be permanent.
-Follow these tips to help you to stop popping your pimples.
+When you touch your face after touching your keyboard, doorknob, subway pole, etc., you run the risk of transferring that bacteria onto your skin where it can wreak havoc.
+Dr. Nichols suggests avoiding touching your face altogether, and to especially leave pimples alone as it can lead to permanent scarring.

-Staying hydrated has its benefits for your body, as well as your skin.
-Water is the main component of cells and tissues and is absolutely vital.
-In addition to hydrating your skin on the outside with moisturizers and creams, drink the recommended amount of water per day to help keep dryness at bay.
-Consuming enough fluids, along with the use of skincare products, can help improve the skin’s barrier function and improve the look and feel of dry skin.
+In addition to hydrating your skin on the outside with moisturizers and creams, drink the recommended amount of water per day to help keep dryness away.
+Consuming enough fluids, along with the use of skin-care products, can help improve the skin’s barrier function and improve the look and feel of dry skin.

-Dr. Nichols finds a daily routine to be very important, and we agree!
-She says, “An effective, custom skincare routine helps to protect, prevent, and correct healthy, youthful-looking skin.”
-Among your daily products, she suggests including a vitamin C or antioxidant product, like our favorite SkinCeuticals C E Ferulic Serum, a broad-spectrum sunscreen, a gentle cleanser, a retinol, and an eye cream.
+Dr. Nichols finds a daily routine to be very important, and we agree.
+She says: “An effective, custom skin-care routine helps to protect, prevent and correct healthy, youthful-looking skin.”
+Among your daily products, she suggests including a vitamin C or antioxidant product, like our favorite SkinCeuticals C E Ferulic Serum, a broad-spectrum sunscreen, a gentle cleanser, a retinol and an eye cream.